0xFE0F/0xFE0F/README.md

 ### Welcome!

-I'm Charlie, a developer who usually works on lua, squirrel, and python code for more information please refer to my extended about me!
+I'm Charlie, a developer who usually works on lua, squirrel, javascript, and python code for more information please refer to my extended about me!
 Find it (and other stuff too!) here: https://0xFE0F.github.io